gsanhueza/ArchScripts/README.md

 ## Optional files

+These optional files are located in the `user_scripts` folder.

 - `install_yay.sh`: Convenient script that allows you to install `yay` (an AUR helper) *after* installing your system.
 - `install_chaotic_aur.sh`: Convenient script that allows you to install the Chaotic AUR repository *after* installing your system.